The Ultimate List of Trading Indicators for Sentiment Traders

 - High/Low Sentiment Ratio

-Finally, another sentiment trading helpful indicator is the High/Low Sentiment Ratio, which calculates bullish comments to bearish comments on popular sentiment analysis platforms such as StockTwits, TickerTags, and Twitter.
+Finally, another helpful indicator for sentiment trading is the High/Low Sentiment Ratio, which calculates bullish comments to bearish comments on popular sentiment analysis platforms like StockTwits, TickerTags, and Twitter.

 This ratio gives traders an idea about whether or not investors feel confident or fearful about a particular stock, which can be an essential piece of data that helps you determine whether you should be buying or selling.